 University of Michigan

-The university is classified among "R1: Doctoral Universities – Very high research activity".
-It consists of nineteen colleges and offers 250 degree programs at the undergraduate and graduate levels.
+The university has the largest student population in Michigan, enrolling more than 52,000 students, including more than 30,000 undergraduates and 18,000 postgraduates as of the fall 2024 semester.
+UMich is considered one of the flagship public universities, and elite institutions in the United States.
+Recognized as a Public Ivy, UMich is classified as an "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification.
+It consists of 19 schools and colleges, offers more than 280 degree programs.
 The university is accredited by the Higher Learning Commission.
 In 2021, it ranked third among American universities in research expenditures according to the National Science Foundation.

 Showing 1 - 2 results of 2 for search 'University of Michigan', query time: 0.01s Refine Results